dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 To verify device encryption on the Microsoft HoloLens, see [Verify device encryption](https://docs.microsoft.com/hololens/hololens-encryption#verify-device-encryption).

 ## Surface Hub
 Surface Hub uses the **Windows 10 and later** platform.
 Surface Hubs are supported for both compliance and conditional access.
-To enable these features on Surface Hubs, we recommend you [enable Windows 10 automatic enrollment](windows-enroll.md) in Intune (also requires Azure Active Directory (AD)) and target the Surface Hub devices as device groups.
+To enable these features on Surface Hubs, we recommend you [enable Windows 10 automatic enrollment](windows-enroll.md) in Intune (also requires Azure Active Directory (AAD)) and target the Surface Hub devices as device groups.
+Surface Hubs are required to be Azure Active Directory joined for compliance and conditional access to function.

 See [set up enrollment for Windows devices](windows-enroll.md) for guidance.